uwmadison-chm/sendurance/README.md

 Run with -v or -vv for more details, including screenshots of geckobrowser during the login dance.

+You will need a client.json with `id` (your client ID) and `secret` for the Fitbit API, and also a `password` field with what to use to log into the fitbits.

+You can add custom per-fitbit passwords for accounts that did not get the main password in client.json in a hash `password-overrides`.

 ## Developer details

 For development/console stuff, you'll want IPython: